siemens/pydcc/doc/pydcc.md

 dcco.verify_dcc_xml(online=True)
 ```

-Verify DCC file according to the official XML shema [2] when internet connection is not available.
+VVerify the DCC file according to the official XML schema [2] when the internet connection is unavailable.
-In this case, please make sure downloading all required schema files to local repository using the schema downloader class.
+In this case, please make sure to download all required schema files to the local repository using the schema downloader class.
 ```python
 dcco.verify_dcc_xml(online=False)
 ```